launchql/launchql/readme.md

 A Transform stream that calculates Etag/S3 MD5 sum.
 Uses the same algorithm that S3 uses to calculate the `ETag`.

-This is especially useful for large files uploaded using multipart S3 API, enabling use of `createReadStream` to keep memory usage low.
+This is especially useful for verifying large files uploaded using multipart S3 API, enabling use of `createReadStream` to keep memory usage low.

 ## Installation